connexcs/docs/customer-ratecard.md

 11. Once you complete all these steps now it is time to BUILD the card by clicking on Build from Carrier Card button.

+# The External method

-To use the External method please follow the instructions below.
+Please follow the instructions below.

 1. Click on Management> Rate Cards> Customer rate card> Add New> Name the card> Select the carrier> go to Advanced> Select the providers inside the Dynamic Routing box> Click Save.

 2. Click on the Upload button in centre of the screen.

 3. Click on the blue upload button and browse the file from your device, select the required file and click open, your file will appear on the screen, click on upload again

 4. Once the upload completes click on the file name, Map the rate card fields against the system fields.
 (Add GIF here)

 5. Click on Import to card button & select the Customer card & click save.

 6. Your rate card file will be imported to your customer rate card & you will be notfied with a popup once the import is complete. the card is now live and ready to use.

 NB.
 You do not need to BUILD a rate card created in this way.

 This can be done in two ways: